 Table Of Contents

-As you read this article, these two definitions may help:
+As you read this article, these definitions may help:

-• Benefit base: A separate, on-paper number the insurer uses only to calculate your future guaranteed income.
-You can’t withdraw or cash it out.
+• Benefit base: A separate, on-paper number the insurer uses to calculate your future guaranteed income.
+You cannot withdraw it or take it as a lump sum, though some contracts pay a death benefit based on it, often spread over several years.

 Where the Fee Is Calculated and Where It’s Deducted